-All Teams are ranked based on the same number of Qualification Matches.
-Team may be required to play a Surrogate Match, which is an extra Match marked by an asterisk on the match schedule.
-The additional Surrogate Match does not count towards their standings during the tournament.
+Teams may be required to play a Surrogate Match, which is an extra Match marked by an asterisk on the Match schedule.
+The added Surrogate Match does not count towards their standings during the tournament.

-At the conclusion of each match, Ranking Points and TieBreaker Points are awarded:
+At the end of each Match, Ranking Points and TieBreaker Points are awarded:

-- Teams receive Ranking Points based on the following: - Winning Teams of a Qualification Match each receive two (2) Ranking Points. - Losing Teams of a Qualification Match receive zero (0) Ranking Points. - o If a Qualification Match ends in a tie, all four Teams receive one (1) Ranking Point. - o If a Team is disqualified or does not show up for a match, they receive zero (0) Ranking Points. - TieBreaker Points are awarded based on the following: - o The number of TieBreaker Points assigned for each match is that of the losing Alliance's score.
-Both Alliances receive the pre-penalized score of the losing Alliance as their TieBreaker Points.

-- If a match ends in a tie, both Alliances receive the same number of TieBreaker Points, equal to the lowest pre-penalized score.
-If a Team is disqualified, they receive zero (0) TieBreaker - o If both Teams on an Alliance are disqualified, the Teams on the winning Alliance are awarded their own score as their TieBreaker Points for that match.
+- Average Ranking Points are calculated by adding the Ranking Points (2 for a win, 1 for a tie, 0 for a loss, disqualification, or no-show) for each Match and dividing by the total number of Matches played. - Average TieBreaker Points are calculated by adding the TieBreaker Points for each Match, then subtracting the lowest scoring Match (5-6 Matches, one Match is subtracted; 7 or more, two are subtracted) and then dividing by the total number of Matches played minus the dropped Match.
+TieBreaker Points are awarded based on the following: - The number of TieBreaker Points assigned for each Match is that of the losing Alliance's score.
+Both Alliances receive the pre-penalized score of the losing Alliance as their TieBreaker Points. - o If a Match ends in a tie, both Alliances receive the same number of TieBreaker Points, equal to the lowest pre-penalized score. - o If a Team is disqualified or no-show, they receive zero (0) TieBreaker Points.
+This Match will not be subtracted as the lowest Match score and will count in the Team's rankings. - o If both Teams on an Alliance are disqualified, the winning Alliance Teams are awarded their own pre-penalized score as their TieBreaker Points for that Match.